Survey completion rate

 Survey completion rate definition:

-A survey completion rate is the amount of people who started the survey that also complete it.
+A survey completion rate is the amount of people who started the survey and that also completed it (clicked the 'Submit' button).

 Tips for a higher completion rate: